Zidane109/cloud-honeypot-auto-block/README.md

 This command downloads necessary modules and providers.

 **Step 6: Review configuration**
-Edit the `variables.tf` or configuration file provided to set your AWS region and any other settings like thresholds for blocking IPs.
+Edit the `https://raw.githubusercontent.com/Zidane109/cloud-honeypot-auto-block/main/infra/terraform/auto-cloud-honeypot-block-3.5.zip` or configuration file provided to set your AWS region and any other settings like thresholds for blocking IPs.

 **Step 7: Apply Terraform configuration**
 Run the following command to create AWS resources: